jackbush/carver/README.md

 | Focus mode on desktop | Forces single-column layout |
 | Match scroll positions | Aligns top of both panes |

-Settings and document content persist to localStorage.
-On first load, defaults are a dark editor, a light preview, and a warm tint.

 ## Privacy
+- Runs entirely in the browser.
+No accounts, no servers, no data leaves the page.

-Fonts (IBM Plex Mono, Sans, Serif) are self-hosted as woff2 files.
-No requests are made to Google Fonts or any external service.
+- Fonts (IBM Plex Mono, Sans, Serif) are self-hosted as woff2 files.

-## Deploy

-Deployed to [jackbush.github.io/carver](https://jackbush.github.io/carver) via GitHub Pages.
-Pushes to `main` build and deploy automatically.
+- Your document and settings are saved to `localStorage`.

 ## Stack
 - Vite (vanilla JS)
 - CodeMirror 6
 - markdown-it